isaiah1112/lazy-hippo/README.md

 ### Info
 Lazy Hippo allows you to get detailed info on a video file easily.
 It does this via the `ffprobe` binary.
-By default, it will return some basic information in human readable format.
+By default, it returns basic information in human-readable format.
 If you'd like every bit of metadata available, simply add a `-f json` flag to your command.

 ```commandline